Generations and rollback¶

 There is exactly one moment, during a deploy, when "what's running" can change: the rename of the current symlink.
 Before that rename: previous generation.
 After that rename: new generation.
 There is no "during."

-Concretely: this means a deploy can fail in any of these places and your services keep running as before —
+Concretely: a deploy can fail in any of these places and your services keep running as before:

 In each case, current is still the old generation.
 The new gen-NNN.json may exist on disk; some config files may have been written to staging paths.
 None of it is referenced.
 The incomplete deploy is invisible to running services.

-current points at gen-001.json — there's no gen-000.json. v0.6 rollback is one-step (going back further is a planned follow-up); workaround for now is to re-deploy from an earlier PCL.
+current points at gen-001.json; there's no gen-000.json.
+Rollback is one-step (going back further is a planned follow-up); workaround for now is to re-deploy from an earlier PCL.

-There is no punix service set-current STACK N command in v0.6.
-To roll forward after a rollback, re-run punix service deploy with the desired PCL — it creates a new generation, and the historical generations stay on disk.
+There is no punix service set-current STACK N command.
+To roll forward after a rollback, re-run punix service deploy with the desired PCL; it creates a new generation, and the historical generations stay on disk.

-This is intentional.
-Rollback is the dangerous direction (you might be downgrading a security fix); we make it explicit.
+Rollback is the dangerous direction (downgrading a security fix); the command is explicit by design.
 A future set-current command will accept "go to any preserved gen" for power-user scenarios.

 Manifest.trim_generations(stack, keep=10) (the default keeps the ten most recent generations) removes older generations once the count exceeds keep.
 It will never remove the currently-live generation.
 If current → gen-001.json and you've deployed nine more, gen-001 stays; gen-002 is the trim target.